 SINNAR

 of three years

-Special conditions /obligations of note Contractor to submit (in consultation with WMC) approach and tentative work plan for scheduled emptying for 3 years and indicate tentative no. of trucks and its sizes (complying to statutory requirements) to be used Contractor to undertake IEC activities to spread awareness about scheduled emptying Contractor to undertake IEC activities to spread awareness about scheduled emptying Contractor to undertake preliminary visits to households/properties at beginning of every quarter, non-disclosure of contact information shared by households/property owners Contractor will adhere to service standards: use of safety gear, regular and adequate emptying without spillage and damage to septic tanks, emergency emptying, safe transport of fecal sludge without spillage, discharge of fecal sludge only at FSTP Contractor will provide and operate GPS fitted suction emptier trucks, provide for safety equipment and other material required to ensure adequate emptying Contractor will provide and information with WMC.
-Contractor will provide staff -at least 1 driver, 1 cleaner per truck, and at least 1 supervisor for supervising operations, handling complains and liaison with WMC.
-Contractor will establish a control centre to serve as central point of coordination with WMC, and as site for registration of complaints by citizens.
-Contractor will develop Contractor to submit Design-Build services progress reports to Engineer- In- Charge Contractor to submit progress report on commissioning and trail run to Engineer-In-Charge Contractor to submit monthly invoice and performance report Contractor will prepare and submit monthly invoice, daily and monthly performance reports Contractor must generate data using: Contractor must maintain separate register/ computerized records SMC reserves the right to conduct a technical audit of the FSSTP and to perform any analysis or inspection deemed necessary by the SMC.
+Special conditions /obligations of note Contractor to submit (in consultation with WMC) approach and tentative work plan for scheduled emptying for 3 years and indicate tentative no. of trucks and its sizes (complying to statutory requirements) to be used Contractor to undertake IEC activities to spread awareness about scheduled emptying Contractor to undertake preliminary visits to households/properties at beginning of every quarter, non-disclosure of contact information shared by households/property owners Contractor will adhere to service standards: use of safety gear, regular and adequate emptying without spillage and damage to septic tanks, emergency emptying, safe transport of fecal sludge without spillage, discharge of fecal sludge only at FSTP Contract will provide and operate GPS fitted suction emptier trucks, provide for safety equipment and other material required to ensure adequate emptying Contractor will provide staff -at least 1 driver, 1 cleaner per truck, and at least 1 supervisor for supervising operations, handling complains and liaison with WMC.
+Contractor will be responsible for all activities and liabilities of staff including obliging to statutory requirement wrt.
+Welfare of workers Contractor will establish a control centre to serve as central point of coordination with WMC, and as site for registration of complaints by citizens.
+Contractor will develop Contractor to submit Design-Build services progress reports to Engineer- In- Charge Contractor to submit progress report on commissioning and trail run to Engineer-In-Charge Contractor to submit monthly invoice and performance report Contractor will prepare and submit monthly invoice, daily and monthly performance reports Contractor must generate data using: Contractor must maintain separate register/computerized records SMC reserves the right to conduct a technical audit of the FSSTP and to perform any analysis or inspection deemed necessary by the SMC.
 Contractor to provide required assistance for SMC to complete inspections.
 If output standards of treated septage and effluent fail to meet prevalent discharge standards of GoM and as amended from time to time, 20% of the monthly running bill will be deducted More than 5 instances of failure to achieve output standards, entire monthly running bill amount payable will be withheld